-Internet marketing has changed in the last 3 years.
-Not that I was in the game at the time, but reading through other internet marketers stories, I can tell the good ship must have left the dock by now.
-Today’s environment sounds almost 10 times tougher to make conversions/sales than it used to be 18 months ago.
+Internet marketing has changed so much in the last 3 years.
+Not that I was in the game at the time, but reading through other internet marketers stories, it sounds like the good ship left the dock by now.
+Today’s environment is almost 10 times tougher to make conversions/sales than it used to be 18 months ago.

 It makes total sense, however, I mean, with all the spammers running amok on social media, belts had to be tightened.
 The situation forced Facebook to come up with stringent measures to curb spamming and restore some kind of sanity.